 13 1927 Won Kow - Chinatown

 Won Kow has been on the second floor of the same building at 2237 South Wentworth Avenue, guarded by the same fu dogs, serving the same chow mein since 1927.
-Some of the early menus from the 1930s and 40s are even framed on the wall.
-Ownership has changed hands only twice since its inception, and each of the owners has had a deep and long-standing connection to the neighborhood.
+Some early menus from the 1930s and 40s are framed on the wall.
+Ownership has changed hands only twice since its inception, and each owner has had a profound and long-standing connection to the neighborhood.
 Today, loyal customers rave about the stiff drinks, the dim sum, and the reasonable prices.